The Essential Coram Glossary

 NFR (Not for Resale)

-Refers to products provided to a customer under the condition that they are not to be resold.
+NFR refers to products provided under the condition they are not to be resold, commonly used for testing, training, demonstrations, or promotions.

 NVR (Network Video Recorder)